Faculty & Staff

 Katherine Liu, M.D.

 Katherine Liu, M.D. came to MMC for residency after completing her medical school training at Medical College of Wisconsin.
-She joined the Adult Hospital Medicine group in 2016 and also works part time doing Pediatric Hospital Medicine at another Maine hospital.
-She is an intern advisor and interviews residency candidates.
+She joined the Adult Hospital Medicine group in 2016 and previously did pediatric hospital medicine.
+She is a resident advisor and interviews residency candidates.
 She has an interest in international health.

 Melanie Murray, M.D.